eam-00/Linux-Notes/Misc/notes.md

 ## SSL Certificate on Name Cheap -> Heroku

 - Login to Name Cheap
 They need a CSR in order to renew the SSL certificate.
+Generate CSR locally on any Linux box: